 Reiki is completely noninvasive.
 During a Reiki session, the practitioner places his or her hands gently on the client in specific positions in order to encourage the proper flow of the client’s own ki or chi energy.
 In some cases, the practitioner may not need to touch the client at all.
 Thus, Reiki should not pose any risk of complications or side effects for patients who have recently undergone surgery.
 In addition, it can be used in combination with any other type of therapy, rehabilitation or medication the individual may need to aid his or her recovery.

 That being said, it is essential for people who have undergone surgery to follow their doctor’s instructions carefully.
 Reiki is never a substitute for medical treatment after surgery, but it can be used to supplement this treatment and aid in the healing process.
 If you choose to participate in Reiki sessions, make sure that your practitioner knows that you have recently had surgery so that he or she can make the appropriate accommodations.

 **This article appeared in The Reiki Times, the official magazine of the International Association of Reiki Professionals.

-Brooke Chang Reiki Therapy is located in Rancho Mirage, CA. Please see Available Services and Deals and Special Offers at Brooke Chang Reiki Therapy.
+Brooke Chang Reiki Therapy is located in Rancho Mirage, CA. Please see Available Services at Brooke Chang Reiki Therapy.
 Contact Brooke Chang Certified Reiki Master for a consultation or appointment at (951) 821-0825, or Contact Form.